 In 2019 on the Consortium’s behalf, the New York State Energy Research and Development Authority (NYSERDA) conducted the first competitive solicitation for R&D projects.
 PON 4124 closed on December 31, 2019.
 To date, $17.3 million in project funding has been awarded, with the latest round of awards announced June 4, 2020.

-On August 4, 2020, the Consortium announced the availability of $9 million through its Innovation in Offshore Wind Solicitation 1.0 for offshore wind technology research and development projects.
+On August 4, 2020, the Consortium announced its Innovation in Offshore Wind Solicitation 1.0 for offshore wind technology research and development projects.
 The Solicitation had three rounds, each containing multiple Challenge Areas.
 In March 2021, the Consortium completed its announcement of 20 awards, totaling approximately $11 million.
 For the full list of awards, please see here.

 The Consortium seeks to fulfill a long-term vision for offshore wind in the U.S. by supporting and promoting R&D activities that remove or reduce technological and supply chain barriers to deployment and lower development risk to investors.

 If you’d like to receive occasional email notifications about the latest news, events, and more from NOWRDC, sign up below.